doragasu/Balsamo/README.md

 Balsamo
 =======

 An interface for unwanted calls filtering.
 The name is derived from the Spanish acronym "Bloqueador Avanzado de Llamadas Sistemáticas, Automáticas, Molestas y Ocultas", that means something like "Advanced Blocker for Systematic, Automatic, Annoying and Hidden Calls".
 When it detects an incoming call, BALSAMO decodes the caller number.
-If the number is configured to be blocked (or if the number is hidden and hidden numbers are configured to be blocked), BALSAMO answers the call with a message pre-recorded inside a SD card.
+If the number is configured to be blocked (or if the number is hidden and hidden numbers are configured to be blocked), BALSAMO answers the call with a message pre-recorded inside an SD card.

 Features
 ========
 - Caller ID (CID) decoding, to obtain the caller's number.
 - Capability to blacklist/whitelist calls, based on caller's number and on wether the caller number is private/hidden.
+- Both blacklist (block all numbers inside the list) and whitelist (allow only the numbers inside the list) are supported.
+- Private/hidden numbers can also be allowed or rejected.
 - Two different audio messages can be played to the caller, each time a call is rejected.
 One message is for calls blacklisted or not included in the whitelist.
 The other is for private/hidden calls.
 - microSD card slot.
 The card records the audio message files, the configuration file (including the blacklist/whitelist) and the log file.
-- Logs to microSD card all the calls, and the action performed in each of them (ALLOW/REJECT).
+- Logs to microSD card all the calls, and the action performed for each of them (ALLOW/REJECT).
-- Simple user interface with a 2x16 LCD and 5 pushbuttons (only 4 of them are used so far).
+- Simple user interface with a 2x16 LCD, 4 LEDs and 5 pushbuttons (only 4 of them are used so far).
 - Very low power design.
 While idle (most of the time, waiting for an incoming call) most of the system is shut down (almost everything excepting the RING detector), draining around 1 mA.
 - Custom PCB with one chip (a dsPIC) performing most of the actions.
 No external ADC, DAC, CID decoder, SD controller, Flash memory chip, etc. Only a dsPIC and some analog chips.
 - Design allows for a backup battery to be used, for the system to continue operating (and without losing date and time) when the main power source fails.